We appreciate your interest in our organization!

 There is not much space for cooking or storing food aboard, so we enjoy collaborating on what to eat.
-If there is a vegetarian in the crew, we normally all eat vegetarian, however there are always non-vegegarian options available aboard.
+If there is a vegetarian in the crew, we normally all eat vegetarian, however, there are always non-vegetarian options available aboard.
 We combine vegetarian, and regular options for meals, especially for breakfast and lunch.

 You should expect to eat more than you normally do if you’re not living an extremely active life!